 - They have one eye on each end of their head.

-- Hammerheads have special sensors on their head that detect the electrical signals of other animals.
+- Hammerheads have special sensors on their heads that detect the electrical signals of other animals.

 - The top of their body is either a brownish or olive greenish color.